ashrafatef843/hello-menu-recipe/README.md

 - Recipes in the list are presented as cards with image, name and headline.
 The recipe name should be in bold with text size 16sp.
 - If an error occurred, you should show a snackbar with a short description of the issue.

+### Task1 Decision
+- Provide factories to the managers (SelectionManager and TagManager) and SubscriptionLimitValidatorFactory to hide the complexity of object creation and aid in dependency injection.
+- Design to interfaces, not implementations, to facilitate testing and apply the principle of "Open for Extension, Closed for Modification" in SOLID.
+- Ensure that SelectionManager provides single responsibilities for the selection logic and adheres to the Single Responsibility Principle in SOLID.
+- Ensure that SubscriptionValidator provides single responsibility for determining the number of selected recipes based on the subscription.
+Also, implement this by designing interfaces to apply the Inversion of Dependency principle in SOLID.
+- Ensure that TagManager provides single responsibility for filtering recipes with specific tags.
+- Enable dependency injection in SelectionManager and Menu to facilitate unit testing.
+- Apply the Facade design pattern by providing the Menu class to hide the complexities of the system and offer an interface to the client.